 In the early days of what would eventually become Oklahoma, Skullyville was already a flourishing town.
 Founded in 1832, when the forced removal of the Choctaw Indians to their new home was in full progress, the busy town of Skullyville would have a brief but eventful history.

-Two years after the Indian Removal Act was passed, the Choctaw Indian arrived in the area around Skullyville.
-The name of Skullyville is derived from the Choctaw word, "iskulli" or "iskuli," which meant “money” in the Choctaw language.
+Two years after the Indian Removal Act was passed, the Choctaw Indians arrived in the area around Skullyville.
+The name of Skullyville is derived from the Choctaw word, “iskulli” or “iskuli,” which means “money” in the Choctaw language.
 Originally, this town was the place where annuity payments were collected.
 Almost overnight, the town boomed into existence.
-The government activities soon attracted commercial interests into the town.
+The government activities soon attracted commercial interests to the town.
 Goods from the east were brought in as more stores sprang into existence.
-While most of these goods were purchased with gold, Indian blankets, handicrafts, and pelts and furs, and even livestock was accepted.
+While most of these goods were purchased with gold, Indian blankets, handicrafts, pelts, furs, and even livestock were accepted.

 This all began when Major F. W. Armstrong, who became the first Choctaw agent in the West, ordered an Agency building to be erected about fifteen miles west of Fort Smith and a few miles from the Arkansas River.
 The land was fertile, and several springs in the area furnished an abundance of water.